RoxburySchoolConcerns.org

 "a zero tolerance policy for bullying", especially when talking to parents at 'Back to school' nights, then

-For those teachers & staff who really did make an attempt to help us, Mr. B., Mrs. D., the other Mrs. D., and a few others, our sincere thanks.
+For those teachers & staff who really did make an attempt to help us, Mr. B., Mrs. D., the other Mrs. D., and a few others, our genuine, sincere thanks.

 The State of New Jersey School Bully Guideline has the potential to be used in a Legal sense against Districts who routinely fail to actually protect students, and just running an anti-bullying assembly once a year doesn't meet the standard.
 Those assemblies only impress the kids who wouldn't bully to begin with.